When I think of David Letterman, I think of stupid pet tricks, not to mention his great sense of humor.

-Consider pulling out your Moleskin or dust off your Evernote, and jot down the most stupid business tricks you have ever performed.
+Consider pulling out your Moleskin or opening your Evernote application, and jot down the most stupid business tricks you have ever performed.
 Hopefully, those tricks were way back in the past.
 More importantly, let’s hope those tricks are never repeated.